fixture3

 4) final fixture configuration.

-According to the degree of automation, fixture design systems are divided into: interactive, semi-automatic and automated.
+According to the degree of automation, we divide fixture design systems into interactive, semi-automatic, and automated types.

-An interactive fixture design system is a system in which the computer provides an informationized user interface for users, and assists users in selecting suitable fixture components based on the designer’s knowledge.
-Since the system requires users to select clamping surfaces, clamping points and fixture components according to the geometry and processing requirements of the workpiece, it is very time-consuming and has not fully developed the functions of the computer;
+An interactive fixture design system provides a user interface to help users select suitable components based on the designer’s knowledge.
+However, it is time-consuming as users must choose clamping surfaces, points, and components based on the workpiece’s geometry and processing requirements, and it has not fully developed its computer functions.

-The semi-automatic fixture design system is improved on the basis of the interactive system, which reduces the requirements for the designer’s professional knowledge.
-The automated fixture design system is used to further improve the efficiency and quality of the fixture design process, and can automatically determine the clamping points and automatically select accurate clamping points from a series of candidate point lists.
+The improvement of the semi-automatic fixture design system is based on the interactive system, which reduces the designer’s requirement for professional knowledge.
+The automated fixture design system further enhances the efficiency and quality of the fixture design process by automatically determining the clamping points and selecting accurate clamping points from a list of candidate points.

 Kumar, Fuh, Kow, etc. developed an automatic modular fixture design system based on the application of advanced CAD and AI technology in modular fixtures, using CAD methods and 3-DCADICAM software technology.